coreos/docs/enterprise-registry/initial-setup/index.md

 # On-Premise Installation

-CoreOS Enterprise Registry requires three components to operate successfully:
+CoreOS Enterprise Registry requires three components to be running to begin the setup process:

 - A supported database (MySQL, Postgres)
 - A Redis instance (for real-time events)
 - The Enterprise Registry image

-- (optional) An SMTP server
+**NOTE**: Please have the host and port of the database and the Redis instance ready.

 ## Preparing the Database